mui/toolpad/CONTRIBUTING.md

 1. Review/merge the PR — once the PR is merged to `master` a Docker image is built for the commit, tagged with the commit SHA and then pushed to Docker Hub, just like for any other commit in `master`.

 1. Wait for the Docker build to finish.
-(You can find a job [here](https://app.circleci.com/pipelines/github/mui/mui-toolpad?branch=master))
+(You can find the job in the [CircleCI pipelines](https://app.circleci.com/pipelines/github/mui/mui-toolpad?branch=master))

 1. Release the Docker image using (requires GitHub authentication token):